 Inclusivity and Universal Design

-- Providing captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in the library to read the contents in a quiet space.
+- Using captioning for video and audio allows people with hearing impairments to access the audio content; it also allows people working in libraries or other quiet spaces to read the content without needing headphones.

 In the United States, accessibility is established by law, in the Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973.